Nuclear Medicine

 What is Nuclear Medicine?

-The nuclear medicine department has many types of advanced imaging devices, such as SPECT, PET, CT, and MRI.
+The nuclear medicine department has many advanced imaging devices, such as SPECT, PET, CT, and MRI.
 These devices have high imaging capabilities based on their usage and location.
 All of these imaging and reporting procedures are performed under the responsibility of nuclear medicine specialists within the field of nuclear medicine.

 What diseases does the Nuclear Medicine Unit look at?